for Legal & Insurance Professionals

 We believe that sharing knowledge with our clients is always a win-win: Claims and Legal professionals can get up-to-date with the latest in forensic engineering research and technology, and we can stay current on the ever-changing needs of the industry.
 That’s why we offer free customized seminars to professionals who seek continuous development.

-Our seminars reflect current information in a rapidly changing field of expertise, allowing you to feel confident about the information you receive and offering an opportunity to discuss specific and general topics with our engineering experts that may assist you in your activities.
+Our seminars our led by one or more of our very own forensic experts.
+The content reflects current information in a rapidly changing field of expertise, allowing you to feel confident about the information you receive and offering an opportunity to discuss specific and general topics with our engineering experts that may assist you in your activities.

-Below is a list of available seminar topics, which you can click on to view a brief summary of what is covered.
-We can always tailor our seminars to your particular learning needs and can arrange for multiple topics to be covered.
+Scroll down for a list of available seminar topics, which you can click on to view a brief summary of what is covered.

 Current Seminar topics: